The Latest from RSPB Web Cams

 Forget the Love Island villa in Mallorca or the Big Brother house in Elstree – RSPB reserves around the country are where the reality TV action is really at.

-Whether the birds are keeping their eggs cosy or bringing back food for their new hatchlings, our live streams give you a behind-the-scenes look at all the goings-on.
-It’s a bit like when they used to show live Big Brother footage round-the-clock on Channel 4, but much more exciting.
-Here are all the nest cams you’ll want to tune into over the coming weeks and everything you need to know about our lineup of stars.
+Whether the chicks are squabbling over the juiciest scraps or taking their first tentative steps, our live streams give you a behind-the-scenes look at all the goings-on.
+Here are all the nest cams you’ll want to tune into over the coming weeks and everything you need to know about our star-studded line-up.

 Take to the treetops with our Ospreys at Loch Garten

-The ospreys are the perfectionists of our lineup – they’re constantly rearranging their nests to make them the ideal shape for incubating eggs and looking after hatchlings.
-The males find the nest materials and the females do the building – talk about teamwork makes the dream work.
+The ospreys are the perfectionists of our line-up – they’re constantly rearranging their nests to make them the ideal shape for looking after their hatchlings.
 This is a partnership that can really go the distance, as in all the way to the top of a very tall tree.
-Ospreys can nest in cliff ledges, coastal rocks and even on electricity pylons, but treetops, especially conifers, are their absolute faves.
+Ospreys can nest in cliff ledges, coastal rocks and even on electricity pylons, but treetops, especially conifers, are their preference.
 And that’s where our Loch Garten nest cam will take you.
 It’s a bit windy up there but the ospreys love it.

 Don’t miss the drama with our Goshawks at Abernethy